jbasdf/cms-lite/README.markdown

 The Basics
 =================
-The cms lite engine provides basic template rendering functionality.
+The cms lite plugin provides basic template rendering functionality.
 Any templates added to /content/pages will be publicly visible.
 Any pages added to /content/protected-pages will require a login.
 CMS lite will use the layout specified in application_controller.rb